 Fast forward to 1997, the ban on poitín was finally lifted.
-Though many of the recipes have likely been lots in time, over the past few years a handful of distilleries have brought this spirit out of the shadows.
-Teeling’s Spirit of Dublin, Glendalough and Micil are creating craft poitín, catering towards the curious tastes of new consumers.
-Recently, in 2008, poitín received Geographical Indication status from the European Union, which requires the the spirit to be solely produced in Ireland.
-The significance of poitín to Irish culture and heritage should peak the interest of curious imbibers and travelers for years to come.
+Though many of the recipes have likely been lost in time, over the past few years a handful of distilleries have brought this spirit out of the shadows.
+Teeling’s Spirit of Dublin, Glendalough, and Micil are creating craft poitín, catering towards the curious tastes of new consumers.
+Recently, in 2008, poitín received Geographical Indication status from the European Union, which requires the spirit to be solely produced in Ireland.
+The significance of poitín to Irish culture and heritage should pique the interest of curious imbibers and travelers for years to come.

 The Important Stuff

-In my recent trip to Ireland, I had the chance to try poitín for the first time, made by Micil.
-Unfortunately I wasn’t able to stop by the distillery this time around, but was able to find it at a local bar.
-Made from Irish malted barely and a local botanical called bogbean, it embodies the humble roots of poitín.
+On my recent trip to Ireland, I had the chance to try poitín for the first time, made by Micil.
+Unfortunately, I wasn’t able to stop by the distillery this time around but was able to find it at a local bar.
+Made from Irish malted barley and a local botanical called bogbean, it embodies the humble roots of poitín.
 And at 44% ABV, this is no joke.
 It was pretty strong, but a similar profile to other grain alcohols I’ve had in the past.
 I wouldn’t recommend drinking it neat for very long, but use it as a substitute for vodka or gin and you’ll be in good shape.
 Side note, watch some Irish people taste poitín for the first time.